KarelZe/thesis/references/obsidian/notes/🔢Hybrid rules notes.md

 - that lead to a fine-grained  fragmentation?
 ![[visualization-of-quote-and-tick.png]]
 (image copied from [[@poppeSensitivityVPINChoice2016]])  ^3d69f3
+“Fig. 1.
+Classification algorithms.
+This chart illustrates the functioning of three different trade-by-trade classification algorithms: LR by Lee and Ready (1991), EMO by Ellis et al. (2000) and CLNV by Chakrabarty et al. (2007).” ([Pöppe et al., 2016, p.
+167](zotero://select/library/items/5A83SDDB)) ([pdf](zotero://open-pdf/library/items/4XIK47X6?page=3&annotation=8XUJ32R2))

+“Sophisticated algorithms combine the quote and tick rule: Thus, trades at the midpoint are always classified by the tick rule, and trades at the best bid or ask are classified by the quote rule.
+The three most common algorithms differ in how they divide the remaining trades between quote and tick rule, as illustrated in Fig. 1.” ([Pöppe et al., 2016, p.
+166](zotero://select/library/items/5A83SDDB)) ([pdf](zotero://open-pdf/library/items/4XIK47X6?page=2&annotation=4A3YAHN2))

 - **Bridge to ML:** 🌉 Interestingly, researchers gradually segment the decision surface starting with quote and tick rule, continuing with LR, EMO and CLNV.
 This is very similar to what is done in a decision tree.
 Could be used to motivate decision trees.
 All the hybrid methods could be considered as an ensemble with some sophisticated weighting scheme (look up the correct term) -> In recommender the hybrid recommender is called switching.
 - Current hybrid approaches use stacking ([[@grauerOptionTradeClassification2022]] p.
 11).
 Also, due to technical limitations.
 Why not try out the majority vote/voting classifier with a final estimator?
 Show how this relates to ML.